leeraiyan/EH2745-Assignment-1-raiyan-soundhariya/README.md

 ## Installation Instructions
 1. Clone this repository
 2. Use Python 3.9 to run `pip install -r requirements.txt`
-3. Use Python 3.9 to run `python gui.py`(NOTE: Testing shows that Python 3.10 is -not- supported due to dependencies)
+3. Use Python 3.9 to run `python gui.py` (NOTE: Testing shows that Python 3.10 is not supported due to dependencies)

 ![Main UI](docs/images/ui.png)